ohmae/touch-icon-extractor/README.md

 The order of checking the existence of the icon is as follows

-1. "apple-touch-icon-precomposed.png"
+1. apple-touch-icon-precomposed.png
-2. "apple-touch-icon.png"
+2. apple-touch-icon.png
-3. "favicon.ico"
+3. favicon.ico

 If the file exists, the subsequent files will not be checked.